12 Spatial Equity Data Tool Algorithm

 • City: the tool calculates the geographic disparity score for each tract in the city

-The geographic disparity score is the difference between the proportion of the user-uploaded data within that subgeography and the proportion of the main geography’s baseline population within that subgeography.
+The geographic disparity score is the difference between the proportion of the user-uploaded data within (or, for travel shed analyses, accessible to) that subgeography and the proportion of the main geography’s baseline population within that subgeography.
 For example, if a state-level analysis is selected, the geographic disparity score is the difference between the proportion of the user-uploaded data within that county and the proportion of the state’s baseline population within that county.
 We compute this score for the following baseline populations:

 1. total population